guzmanvig/GooglePhotosFramePy/README.md

 take a while depending on the number of photos you have.
 Then, it will display it in fullscreen randomly.

 To quit the app press `q` (repeatedly if needed).

+If you don't see the slideshow in fullscreen, try specifying your screen resolution in the `display_width` and `display_height` fields in the config file.